computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 ## [Locatefile](locatefile)

-Locate a file or directory from a database.
+Locate a file or directory from a file paths database.

 ## [Openurl](openurl)